Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Designing a mode of operation:

-The main task in creating a wxWidgets based modal app is designing a mode of operation. modalwx.cpp and its design of the SModeSrcEdr mode of operation serves as a template for designing a mode of operation for some other purpose.
+The main task in creating a wxWidgets based modal app is designing a mode of operation that specifically caters to the app's primary function. modalwx.cpp and its design of the SModeSrcEdr mode of operation serves as a template for designing a mode of operation for some other purpose.
 While a mode operation defines the behavior of the app during an interaction session with the user,